Skip to content

 R150Tasting

-The roll call of Grand Constance drinkers reads like a Wikipedia disambiguation page.
-Napoleon had thirty bottles a month shipped to St Helena from his arrival in 1815 until his death in 1821.
+The list of people who drank its sweet wine, Grand Constance, is extraordinary.
+Napoleon had thirty bottles a month sent to him on St Helena, from the day he arrived in exile in 1815 until he died in 1821.
 Frederick the Great of Prussia bought it at auction.
-Louis Philippe, King of the French, was a regular customer.
-King George V drank it.
-Otto von Bismarck drank it.
-The fictional roll call is just as long: Jane Austen's Mrs Jennings prescribes it as a cure for a broken heart in Sense and Sensibility (1811); Charles Dickens serves it to Reverend Septimus in his last, unfinished novel The Mystery of Edwin Drood; and Charles Baudelaire compares it to his lover's lips in Les Fleurs du Mal.
+Louis Philippe, the King of France, was a regular.
+King George V drank it, and so did Otto von Bismarck.
+Writers loved it too: Jane Austen has a character recommend it as a cure for heartbreak in Sense and Sensibility (1811), Charles Dickens pours it for a vicar in his last novel, and Charles Baudelaire compares it to his lover's lips in his poetry collection Les Fleurs du Mal.

-Factoid Production of the legendary Constantia dessert wine ceased in the 1880s when phylloxera and powdery mildew destroyed the Cape's vineyards.
-It was only revived in 2003, after a 120-year gap, when Groot Constantia recreated the recipe from VOC archive notes.
-Klein Constantia (1986) and Buitenverwachting (2007) followed suit.
-All three estates today produce homages to the original – Grand Constance, Vin de Constance, and 1769 respectively.
+Factoid The Cape stopped making its famous sweet wine in the 1880s, when phylloxera (a vine-killing insect) and a fungus called powdery mildew wiped out its vineyards.
+The wine only came back in 2003, after a 120-year gap, when Groot Constantia rebuilt the recipe from old company records.
+Klein Constantia (1986) and Buitenverwachting (2007) did the same.
+All three now make their own version: Grand Constance, Vin de Constance, and 1769.

 AddressGroot Constantia Road, Constantia 7806